Seveland12/simple-nnet/README.md

 This is a simple multilayer perceptron implementation in Clojure.

-It's just a way for me to play around with Github, Clojure, and Incanter.
+It's just a way for me to play around with Github, Clojure, and clojure.core.matrix.

 ## Installation